EHB-MCT/assignment-2-TuurVanBergen/README.md

-# Data Collection and Visualization Tool
+# VibeView a Data Collection and Visualization Tool

 A full-stack project designed to collect, store, and visualize user data interactively.
 The project is modular and extensible, allowing future integration with external APIs such as the Spotify API.